shahedzaman-web/shahedzaman-web/README.md

 - 🔭 I'm currently student
 - 🌱 I’m currently learning React Native
 - 👯 I’m finding the job as a web developer
-- 🥅 2021 Goals: Learn  Next Js And GraplQL, D3.js
+- 🥅 2021 Goals: Learn  Next Js And GraplQL.

 ### Connect with me: